tspan

 # .rotate()

-s orientation of each individual glyph.
-Can rotate
+Set rotates orientation of each individual glyph.
+Can rotate glyphs individually.

 argument: